 We are independent of Koninklijke Ahold Delhaize N.V. in accordance with the European Regulation on specific requirements regarding statutory audit of public interest entities, the "Wet toezicht accountantsorganisaties" (Wta, Audit firms supervision act), the "Verordening inzake de onafhankelijkheid van accountants bij assuranceopdrachten" (ViO - Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence requirements in the Netherlands.
-Furthermore, we have complied with the "Verordening gedrags- en beroepsregels accountants" (VGBA - Code of Ethics for Professional Accountants, a regulation conduct).
+Furthermore, we have complied with the "Verordening gedrags- en beroepsregels accountants" (VGBA - Code of Ethics for Professional Accountants, a regulation with respect to rules of professional conduct).